 What Is Procurement?
 Types, Processes and Tech

-Every organization engages in some level of procurement strategy, whether using an ad hoc process or administering a large, well-documented procurement practice.
-While managing and tracking procurement spending may vary, how the process is defined shouldn’t.
+Every organization engages in some level of procurement strategy, whether using an ad hoc system or administering a comprehensive and well-documented procurement practice.
+While the specifics of managing and tracking procurement spending may vary, how the process is defined shouldn’t.

 But how do organizations define procurement?
-And is the definition of procurement important to company success?
+And is the definition important to company success?

 To answer these questions, we’ll help you gain a clear understanding of procurement, including:

-• How using procurement technology can significantly reduce the time and expense of successful procurement management
+• How using procurement technology can significantly reduce the time and expense of procurement management

 • How to improve the procurement cycle in your organization